Anton21a/DataScience1/README.md

 * run_script.sh
    README.md

+# Reproducibility
+For the sake of time and nerves, the one-click script "rin_script" was created, which allows to install the necessary environment and carry out data cleaning and analysis process automatically.
+The only thing the user should do is get down to main folder where the script is located and run the command: *bash run_script.sh*

 # Data Source
 ### [World Values Survey Wave 7 (2017-2022) Variables Report V6.0](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp)
 The World Values Survey (WVS) is a global research project that explores people's values and beliefs, how they change over time, and what social and political impact they have.
 Since 1981 a worldwide network of social scientists have conducted representative national surveys as part of WVS in almost 100 countries.